dkaslovsky/tabgrab/README.md

   -max int
     	maximum number of tabs (default 100)
   -prefix string
-    	optional prefix to attach to each tab's URL
+    	optional prefix to attach to each URL
+  -version
+    	display version
 ```

 ### Examples